Home / States / All You Need To Know About Website ADA Compliance In Florida

 Sandy beaches and theme parks may come to mind when you think of Florida.
 But, who would’ve thought that the state would also attract attention for its website accessibility lawsuits?

-If you own a website or sell to residents of Florida, it’s important for you website to be accessible to everyone.
+If you own a website or sell to residents of Florida, your website needs to be accessible to everyone.

 In 1990, the Americans With Disabilities Act (ADA) was passed to prevent discrimination against persons with disabilities in all areas of public life.